nomppy/nomppy.github.io/content/drafts/blogs.md

 # 4
 according to psychology, our personal narratives are selective reconstructions of our memories to fit our current beliefs, and that our personality and the "story of our life" is constantly in flux.

-i spent a lot of time last year thinking about who  was, what i wanted, and in general a lot of moral and philosophical stuff, but i can hardly remember what i believed last month, much less what i believed a year ago. maybe my memory is particularly bad or i'm particularly gullible to new ideas, but i feel like this is true for everyone even if to a lesser degree.
+i spent a lot of time last year thinking about who i was, what i wanted, and in general a lot of moral and philosophical stuff, but i can hardly remember what i believed last month, much less what i believed a year ago. maybe my memory is particularly bad or i'm particularly gullible to new ideas, but i feel like this is true for everyone even if to a lesser degree.

 the other remaining possibility is that compared to last year, i really have changed a lot, but i don't remember it very well because it happened gradually and atomically. like if you start walking up a path with 1% grade, you're probably not going to notice until an hour later when you look back and suddenly realize that you're 150 ft (`50m`) above where you started.

-personal change is hard to measure because you _can't_ just look back[^1] and see make a visual comparison. even though i can feel that i'm a different person from when i started school, it's hard for me to figure out exactly what is different. what's scary about it is that it's also hard to notice if you've actually been going down.
+personal change is hard to measure because you _can't_ just look back[^2] and see make a visual comparison. even though i can feel that i'm a different person from when i started school, it's hard for me to figure out exactly what is different. what's scary about it is that it's also hard to notice if you've actually been going down.

-if you decide to write, though, you'll probably have a good way to track your past by snapshots. and not only you, but your friends and loved ones, too. it's a fun way to stay in touch with people you don't talk to very often anymore.
+if you decide to write, though, you'll probably have a good way to track your past by snapshots. and not only you, but your friends and loved ones, too. it's a fun way to stay in touch with people you don't talk to very often anymore, i think.

+# 5
+it's only my first week back from springbreak, but it feels like the 5th. i admittedly did not do much over the break, just read a book and binged netflix, so it is the fruits of my own (dis)labor that i'm reaping.

+i've had tests and quizzes and projects and people and research projects and reading — i can't help but remember my fall semester, when i had mostly classes that didn't require much work, compared to now, where i'm consistently working ~15 hours a day[^3].

+sometimes when you get hungry, you _get hungry_. i get hungry so fast that my fingers start trembling and i can do nothing but search for food — and i'll eat anything. hunger is a wildfire that consumes you unless you consume something else. it's weird that doesn't really happen with thirst, isn't it? thirst doesn't come in exponentials. it is mild and timid.

+this comes in an intellectual flavor, too. sometimes you hear about an interesting idea, and it's like you just saw an ad for [insert your preferred drink]. all of a sudden your mouth feels dry and you want a sip of what you just heard.

+other times, though, other times i'm laying in bed and hunger envelopes me, and you can't resist hunger, so i just do what i must to fill the hole, whether that be in my stomach or in my mind.

+it was probably one of those nights last semester that i felt extremely famished and ordered too much. now there is too much on my plate and i'm staying up to finish it.

+but it tastes so good. in hunger, even the lightest bit of seasoning tastes too good to be legal, like sin. and when you have pringles? _uGH-_

+the burst of discovery when they coincide with your tongue, the crunch of those devious hyperbolic paraboloids, the revelry and joy as you explore its surface, and the savory aftermath in your mouth, wonder and awe.

+# 6
+every time, after i experience art, i see more vividly than theories seem to suggest. it sweeps away the dust and breathes color back into my life, a life made monochromatic by classes and psets and code. who knew that grueling computations literally sucked the soul out of you.

+in the summer before college, i made the wise choice of enrolling in a creative writing class. the professor wasn't great- she would ramble for a long time without a clear point and teach nothing.

+it was a great class, in theory, but for the whole semester i felt like i was thrashing in a pool of fog, and i just wanted to get to the other side and be done. sometimes, i'd read something touching, and the fog would lift for a moment and i would see the dazzling shoreline, draped with lights, and the starry sky above. but mostly, it was a foggy blur.

+that first semester, i had also elected some other courses which i thought would be engaging but turned out to be not. all but two of my classes felt like a waste of time, but i found out i enjoyed math, so when i picked my schedule for the current semester, i made sure it was packed with math and physics.

+i badly wanted some structure in my life, something reliable to lean on. but i'd overcompensated: in the fall, i read poems, wrote some too. i went out to performances with friends and let novelty guide me to any event. maybe my world was out of focus, maybe it was enveloped in smoke, but the smoke caught color from the shore and, with every breathe, filled me with it, too. i didn't know where i was going or what i was doing, but it felt beautiful. now, my world is sharper, sharpened by one definition after another. block by block, i transformed the ground under my feet into an n x n grid, and now i'm making measured progress. the little shore with the colorful lights is gone, and so is the sky, yet somehow still the fog remains, a cloud of black and white.

+i don't want to make my present situation sound too miserable- i'm having fun, truly, with math and physics. despite what most people may think, there is a lot of beauty, exploration, and creativity in math and physics. it is not just analytical thinking and problem-solving. at a higher level, it creates the same response that art does, but it is a more stoic, enlightening, transcendental kind of beauty, mostly[^4]. the burning out is real- enjoyment is there, too, but it does not come freely. one must work for it.

+the sharpness and saturation of my life are like the position and velocities of heisenberg's uncertainty principle. there is a tradeoff, between focus and color, and i can't have 100% of both. when there's lots to look at, i can't pick out anything in particular, and the harder i try to look, the less there is to see. how stupid is this!

+# 7
+half my life, i've struggled to find a group where i would really fit in.

 less stupid now but still romantic -> romanticism vs stoicism self-perception based on range of people observed; regression towards the mean

+[^1]: if you or a loved one wants to start writing, all you have to do is to get sad and then think deeply about your experience to see if there's anything valuable or interest you can extract from it. it's not like sadness is in short supply.
-[^1]: some people seem to have a much better idea of where they're at relative to their past. if you're one of these supernatural people, i envy you and please tell me how you do it.
+[^2]: some people seem to have a much better idea of where they're at relative to their past. if you're one of these supernatural people, i envy you and please tell me how you do it.
+[^3]: for all of high school, i slept around 8-9 hours a day, but i'm gradually trying to reduce my sleep hours to squeeze more time out for work. frankly, if i hadn't slept less this week, i wouldn't have gotten everything done.
+[^4]: there is this really great book called "Mathematics for Human Flourshing", by Francis Su,  which talks about all the ways that math satisfies human needs. one of the chapters is beauty, and in it the author describes four different types of beauty. the sensory, wondrous, insightful, and transcent beauties.